 Children share books as a class, in groups and individually.
-We work with children to develop their understanding of texts through guided reading and whole class comprehension activities and have recently introduced 'Reading Vipers' to focus on the key areas of comprehension.
+We work with children to develop their understanding of texts through guided reading and whole class comprehension activities and we use 'Reading Vipers' to focus on the key areas of comprehension.
 All year groups visit the school library and we encourage pupils to take school library books home alongside individual reading books.

 Parental support is crucial in the development of a child's reading ability and we love to read your comments in their reading diaries.

-Book Banding has now become established in school.
-We have bought many new books and introduced new schemes, such as Collins Big Cat, which are proving popular.
+Book Banding is used in our library and classrooms in school.
 Children who are reading up to Grey in the Book Bands will have written advice on how to support your child when hearing them read; this is either in their reading records or on a book mark.